 Signed-off-by: Joe Smith <email@example.com>

-Use your real name (no pseudonyms or anonymous contributions).
+You should use your real name (no pseudonyms or anonymous contributions please).

 If you set your

 user.email in your local git configuration,

 git config information is correctly set then viewing the

 information for your commit looks something like this:

 Signed-off-by: John Smith <email@example.com>

 If not, the Developer Certificate of Origin (DCO) check rejects the pull request.

 Pull requests for a code change should reference the issue they're for.
 This enables issues to serve as a central point of reference for a change.
 For example, if a pull request fixes or completes an issue, the commit or pull request should include something like:

 This indicates that the PR closes issue #123 when merged.